Deep Active Learning with Noise Stability: Experimental Results

 \section{Experimental Results}

 We compare our method with the state-of-the-art active learning baselines.
 Since Random selection is simple yet effective, we also include it as a baseline.
-We firstly validate our method on image classification tasks in Section \ref{sec:main_classification}.
-Then in Section \ref{sec:main_various_tasks}, we conduct extensive experiments on multiple tasks in various domains, including regression, semantic segmentation, as well as natural language processing.
+We firstly validate our method on image classification tasks.
+Then we conduct extensive experiments on multiple tasks in various domains, including regression, semantic segmentation, as well as natural language processing.
 The model architectures that we use include CNN, MLP and BERT.
 We perform 7 to 10 active learning cycles, and the annotation budget for each cycle ranges from 20 to more than 3000.
+All the data selections are carried without replacement, following the common practice in active learning literature.
 All the reported results are averaged over 3 runs for a reliable evaluation, \emph{unless specified otherwise}.
-All the data selections are carried without replacement, following the common practice in active learning literature.
+For clear comparison, we plot the average accuracy of each cycle in figures, and additionally calculate AUBC (area under the budget curve) with the mean and variance.
 We conduct all the experiments using Pytorch \cite{pytorch} and our source code will be publicly available.